fransachmadhw/DreadOut2_Website/README.md

 - [Bootstrap 5](https://getbootstrap.com/) - A free and open-source CSS framework.
 - [Swiper](https://swiperjs.com/) - The Most Modern Mobile Touch Slider.
 - [Lightbox](https://lokeshdhakar.com/projects/lightbox2/) - A small JS library for images.
+- [FreezeFrame](https://github.com/ctrl-freaks/freezeframe.js/) - A library that pauses and triggers animated GIFs

 ## 💡 Acknowledgements
 Some design and layout references that I referred to.
 Also, I write and got the DreadOut 2 images from these sites.